 Q: What role, if any, can expert witnesses play?

-Expert witnesses are critical to patent cases on all issues of fact, such as infringement, invalidity, and damages.
-Expert witness fees are typically a substantial factor in the expense of patent litigation.
+Expert witnesses are critical to patent cases on all issues of fact, such as infringement, invalidity and damages, and their fees are a substantial expense of patent litigation.

 Q: Is the doctrine of equivalents applied by courts in your jurisdiction and, if so, what form does it take?

-While available, the doctrine of equivalents is applied sparingly due to limiting doctrines such as prosecution history estoppel.
+The doctrine of equivalents is applied sparingly owing to limiting doctrines such as prosecution history estoppel.

 Q: Are there problems in enforcing certain types of patent relating to, for example, biotechnology, business methods or software?

-Under the Mayo/Alice framework, many issued patents are subject to challenge as not being directed to ‘patentable subject matter’.
+Under the Mayo/Alice framework, many issued patents are subject to challenge owing to them not being directed to “patentable subject matter”.
 Issues often arise for patents that automate business processes, software patents and medical diagnostic patents.
 The outcomes of patentable subject-matter challenges are often unpredictable, and some venues tend to be more pro-patent or anti-patent when applying this framework.

 Q: To what extent are courts obliged to consider previous cases that have covered issues similar to those pertaining to a dispute?

-In general, courts and other tribunals are required to apply only rulings from previous cases that were between the same parties and involve the same issues as the current proceeding.
-Nonetheless, prior rulings are often persuasive even if not binding on a party.
+In general, courts and other tribunals are required to apply only final rulings from previous cases between the same parties and involve the same issues as the current proceedings.
+Nonetheless, prior rulings are often persuasive, even if they are not binding on a party.

 Q: To what extent are courts willing to consider the way in which the same or similar cases have been dealt with in other jurisdictions?
 Are decisions from some jurisdictions more persuasive than those from others?

-The various types of United States patent tribunal – district courts, the ITC and the PTAB – are not bound by rulings from other these bodies unless affirmed on appeal.
-Rulings from foreign jurisdictions typically have little persuasive value unless the issues under consideration are virtually identical, such as invalidity of identical claims in view of the same prior art.
+The various types of US patent tribunals – district courts, the ITC and the PTAB – are not bound by rulings from others of those bodies unless affirmed on appeal.
+Rulings from foreign jurisdictions typically have little persuasive value unless the issues under consideration are virtually identical.

 Q: What realistic options are available to defendants seeking to delay a case?
 How might a plaintiff counter these?